-Seasonal Service means the Gas haulage service made available by the Operator in relation to a particular Gas Month out of Incremental Capacity available due to seasonal factors.
+Seasonal Service means the Gas haulage Haulage service Service made available by the Operator in relation to a particular Gas Month out of Incremental Capacity available due to seasonal factors.

-Shipper means the Shipper specified in the Access Request.
+Shipper means the Shipper shipper specified in the Access Request.